-Check out the following list and get inspirations for your new remote career!
+Check out the following list and get inspiration on great entry-level online jobs!

 Did you know that, according to a FlexJobs survey, 85% of all questioned millennials want to telecommute 100% of their time?
 Reason enough to create more entry-level remote jobs.